CurtisFenner/smol-builder/docs/smol.md

 guarantee to hold following the function's invocation.
 These contracts are checked at compile time and have no runtime cost.

-For example, here are possible signatures for an array allowing only in-bounds
+For example, here are possible signatures for an array that allows only in-bounds accesses:
-accesses:

 	method get(i Int) #T
 		requires this.inBounds(i)